Geetha Rajashekar

 Sundar Geetha Rajashekar is a Carnatic singer from Chennai, Tamil Nadu, India.
 She is an All India Radio (AIR) and Doordarshan artiste.
 She is on the panel of artistes selected by the Indian Council for Cultural Relations (ICCR), New Delhi.

 Career

 Geetha Rajashekar started learning Carnatic music at an early age in New Delhi and completed her studies under Sangeetha Kalanidhi Smt and D.K.
 Pattammal.

-She has travelled extensively within India and abroad for concerts, and has been on tour to the USA, Canada, Malaysia, Australia, Singapore, Dubai, Abu Dhabi and London.
+She has travelled extensively within India and abroad for concerts, and has been on tour to the US, Canada, Malaysia, Australia, Singapore, Dubai, Abu Dhabi and London.
 Several of her performances have been recorded.

 She is the "Founder Trustee" of the Ragalaya Trust, dedicated to the cause of Carnatic Music.
 She teaches Carnatic music at her own school, Madhura Geetham, in Chennai, with a branch in Toronto Canada where she goes on teaching assignments every year during the summer.
-She is also a Visiting Guest Professor at Annamalai University Canada Campus.
+She is also a visiting guest professor at Annamalai University Canada Campus.